Plebeian council

-The Concilium Plebis (English: Plebeian Council., Plebeian Assembly, People's Assembly or Council of the Plebs) was the principal assembly of the common people of the ancient Roman Republic.
-It functioned as a legislative/judicial assembly, through which the plebeians (commoners) could pass legislation (called plebiscites), elect plebeian tribunes and plebeian aediles, and try judicial cases.
-The Plebeian Council was originally organized on the basis of the Curia but in 471 BC adopted an organizational system based on residential districts or tribes.
-The Plebeian Council usually met in the well of the Comitium and could only be convoked by the tribune of the plebs.
-The patricians were excluded from the Council.
+The plebeian council (concilium plebis) was one of the popular assemblies of ancient Rome.
+In the standard conception of the classical republican constitution, it was essentially identical to the tribal assembly except that patricians were excluded and it was presided over mainly by plebeian tribunes.
+The main legislative assembly in the republic, it also elected the plebeian magistrates (tribunes and aediles) and heard some judicial matters.

+It is the modern convention to refer to an assembly of the people, organised by tribe and under the presidency of a plebeian tribune, as a concilium plebis.
+This was, however, not necessarily the case.
+Ancient Romans did refer to such assemblies also as comitia tributa, suggesting that the common distinction between comitia and concilium as meetings of the whole and a part of the people respectively may be erroneous modern constructions.

+The Romans believed that the council emerged from the Conflict of the Orders, created during a first secession of the plebs traditionally dated to 494 BC.
+Prior to 471, is not clear how the council was organised.
+It may have been organised by curiae, if ancient sources are to be believed, but it is more likely that it was undifferentiated, voting instead by head.
+Throughout the conflict, the plebeian magistrates are said to have fought with the patricians for political equality and the applicability of the plebeian council's decrees (plebiscita) to all Romans.
+At the close of this process, with the lex Hortensia in 287 BC, it had achieved both.

 History

 From 509 to 471 BC

-When the Roman Republic was founded in 509 BC, the Roman people were divided into a total of thirty curiae.
-Plutarch and Dionysus of Helicarnassus believed that these curiae were subdivisions of the three Romulean Tribes.
-The curiae were organized on the basis of the family, and thus the ethnic structure of early Rome.
-Each curia even had its own festivals, gods, and religious rites.
-The thirty curiae gathered into a legislative assembly known as the Comitia Curiata or Curiate Assembly.
-This assembly was created shortly after the legendary founding of the city in 753 BC, and it formally elected new Roman kings.
-During this time, plebeians had no political rights and were unable to influence Roman Law.
-Each plebeian family was dependent on a particular patrician family.
-Accordingly, each plebeian family belonged to the same curia as did its patrician patron.
-While the plebeians each belonged to a particular curia, only patricians could actually vote in the Curiate Assembly.

 The Plebeian Council was originally organized around the office of the Tribunes of the Plebs in 494 BC.
 Plebeians probably met in their own assembly prior to the establishment of the office of the Tribune of the Plebs, but this assembly would have had no political role.
-The Offices of the plebeian tribune and plebeian aedile were created in 494 BC following the first plebeian secession.
 In 494 BC, the plebeians held nightly meetings in some districts, with their earliest attempts at organization focusing on matters relating to their class.
 Some of these issues included debt, civil and land rights, and military service.
 Tribunes of the Plebs were also charged with protecting the plebeian interests against the patrician oligarchy.
 In 492 BC, the office of Tribune was acknowledged by the patricians, thereby creating a legitimate assembly of plebeians (Concilium Plebis).
 After 494 BC, a plebeian tribune always presided over the Plebeian Curiate Assembly.
 This "Plebeian Curiate Assembly" was the original Plebeian Council, which elected the plebeian Tribunes and Aediles, and passed legislation (plebiscita) that applied only to the plebeians.